Jehovah's Witnesses and Mormonism

 What's the difference between Jehovah's Witnesses and Mormonism?

 Mormonism and Jehovah's Witnesses are two well-known religions in the United States.
 While there are significant differences between the two faiths, there are also similarities.
-For example, the religions were founded with approximately 50 years of each other in the 1800's on the American East Coast, both began with founders who were dissatisfied with orthodox Christianity, and adherents of both faiths particpate in missionary activities.
+For example, the religions were founded within approximately 50 years of each other in the 1800's on the American East Coast, both began with founders who were dissatisfied with orthodox Christianity, and adherents of both faiths participate in missionary activities.

 |The New World Translation (NWT)